 Documentary Photography gets closer to people in the way, that it is all about the story about them and they tell.
 The purpose of this genre is to show informative stories and bring forward the issues and facts through a series of images, mostly accompanied by written text.
 Moreover, one of the key factors of Social Documentary Photography is honesty and trust.

 Social Documentary Photography usually, follows a more long-term project, in terms to execute the news story completely.
-In such type of photojournalism, subjects usually know that they are being photographed and are part of the news story.
-While Photojournalism also deals with the Candid Photography, where the subject is not aware that the or she is being photographed.
+In such a type of photojournalism, subjects usually know that they are being photographed and are part of the news story.
+While Photojournalism also deals with Candid Photography, where the subject is not aware that he or she is being photographed.

-Street Photography is a form of photography involved with the capturing of images of the people, places, real situations, and lives of the people in the streets.
+Street Photography is a form of photography involved with the capturing of images of the people in the streets, places, real situations, and their lives.
 Here, writing is not an important part to be covered by the street photographer himself.

 Although Street Photography is not always really a subcategory of Journalism, it is still considered one of its types.
-Since, when a photojournalist is on the location such as street to cover some of the important footage, he or she is into capturing the street photographs to complete the news story.
-It may include photographs of architecture, place, people, and events in the particular street.
+Since, when a photojournalist is on a location such as street to cover some of the important footage, he or she is into capturing the street photographs to complete the news story.
+It may include photographs of architecture, place, people, and events in a particular street.